mikegioia/pki/README.md

 2. During the CSR process, it will ask your for the "Organization Name".
 Make sure this is the same as the "Company Name" in the `config` file.
-3. During the CSR process, enter the user's name into the "Common Name" field, and enter their email address into the "Email Address".
+3. During the CSR process, enter the user's name into the "Common Name" field, and enter their email address into the "Email Address" field.
 4. You will need the TLS CA private key password to sign this client certificate.